Digital Privacy Under Attack: Challenges and Enablers: Countermeasures and Enablers

 \subsection{Securing Privacy-preserving Models}

-The attacks targeted at privacy-preserving models discussed above fully illustrate that simply hiding private parameters or model structures is far from sufficient to fully achieve robust privacy-preserving.
-In the following, we conclude some common approaches to effective defensive strategies against different kinds of model privacy attacks, so as to guide future research towards more efficient and strong privacy-preserving ML algorithms.
+The attacks discussed above fully illustrate that simply hiding parameters or model structures is far from sufficient to fully achieve robust privacy-preserving of models.
+In the following, we conclude common approaches to defensive strategies against various privacy attacks, which can guide future research towards more efficient and robust privacy-preserving models.